quasar-team/CanModule/Documentation/sphinx-source/vendors/anagate.rst

    :no-link:

+* "Unspecified": we use the values which are present in the harware, without actually knowing them.
-* "Unspecified" the internal CanModule parameters are set to
+Most of the time the internal CanModule parameters are set to
 	*		m_CanParameters.m_lBaudRate = 125000;
 	*		m_CanParameters.m_iOperationMode = 0;
 	*		m_CanParameters.m_iTermination = 1 ;// ENS-26903: default is terminated